Africa ahead.

 Objectives and expected results

-This identification will identify:
+This identification will enable us to identify:

 3. Existing and potential partners to contribute resources.